zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

  On the first connection to the instance after the yum update has completed, the initial configuration script will be triggered and needs to be run prior to anything working.

- In the first connection to the Trial Edition Instance, follow along and answer the following prompts to complete the configuration
+ In the first connection to the Trial Edition Instance, follow along and answer the following prompts to complete the configuration:

-1)	HTML Port [8080]: – set this as **8080**
+1)	HTML Port [8080]: – set this as **8080**.

     Note: This must match the port number added to the Ingress Rules for the Security List